sergitopereira/zscaler-cert-app-store/README.md

 optional arguments:
   -h, --help      show this help message and exit
-  -p, --python    Add Zscaler root certificate to pip and requests -d, --download  Download Zscaler root certificate from keychain -g, --git       Add Zscaler root certificate to git
+  -a, --all       Add Zscaler root certificate to all installed applications -p, --python    Add Zscaler root certificate to pip and requests -d, --download  Download Zscaler root certificate from keychain -g, --git       Add Zscaler root certificate to git